Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Story

-Thin Lizzy's lead vocalist, songwriter, and bassist Phil Lynott started his career in earnest as lead singer with Brush Shiels' group Skid Row in 1968.
+Thin Lizzy's lead vocalist, songwriter, and bassist Phil Lynott started singing with the group The Black Eagles in Dublin around 1965 when he was just 16.
+However, his career started in earnest as lead singer with Brush Shiels' group Skid Row in 1968.
 Brush had been with the Up Town Band and broke away to form his own group.
 Brush has often suggested that it was during this period that he taught Phil how to play bass.
 During his stint with Skid Row, Phil was purely the lead vocalist and front man and was one of the biggest stars on the local Dublin beat group scene in the late sixties.
-In mid 1969, Phil left the Skid Row and formed Orphanage which included Brian Downey (drums), Joe Alexander (guitar), Pat Quigley and a guest member at times, Terry Woods.

 Orphanage was a short lived band as they were approached by Eric Bell at the end of 1969.
 In an interview in the May 24, 1973 issue of Spotlight, Eric recounted how the band got started.
 "One night I went down to Belfast with Eric Wrixon (one time keyboard player with Van Morrison).
 After a half hour I really got into listening to the band who were playing - Orphanage."
 At the time Eric was looking for a bass player and drummer to form his own group after leaving the Dreams.
-After the gig, he approached Phil Lynott, who he had known previously.
+After the gig, he approached Phil Lynott, whom he had known previously.

 "I kept asking them if they knew any good drummers, but they were just shaking their heads.
 There were only four of us there-Phil Lynott, Brian Downey, Eric Wrixon and myself.
 So anyway, I said goodnight and started to walk out but Phil called me back, just turned to Brian and asked him if he fancied quitting Orphanage and getting something together with me.
 It was as sudden as that," he recalled.
 "Eric was there so he just assumed he was in it too."
 The name "Thin Lizzy" came about when Eric was reading a Beano or Dandy kid's comic book.
 "There was a robot bird in the comic named Tin Lizzy.
 So we just added a "h" to mess people about.
 So that was that," he remembered.